Defamation law attorney Aaron Kelly answers questions about the limits on free speech.

-What do speech, press, religion and petition freedoms afford us?
+What do speech, press, religion, and petition freedoms afford U.S. Citizens?

 There are limits to freedom of speech, and those limits boil down to public safety and honesty.
 The classic example of unprotected speech is screaming fire in a crowded room when there is no fire, as the welfare of the citizenry becomes paramount.
-Protests require permits to ensure civil life; permits also ensure that proper safety requirements are met.
+Another example: protests require permits to ensure proper safety requirements are met.

-As for Internet law and our basic freedoms of expression, the big issue these days is the matter of online defamation.
-People are less careful about what they say online, which often results in defamation lawsuits.
-The anonymity the Internet affords presents another layer of litigation, as you first have to go through the process of uncovering the legal name of the defaming party…and many people use freedom of speech as a defense during this stage to block their name from entering the public record.
+A big issue these days is online defamation.
+People are less careful about what they say online.
+Moreover, from a procedural standpoint, Internet anonymity presents another layer of litigation, as plaintiffs must first uncover the legal names of their accusers.
+In anonymous situations, many people use a freedom of speech as a defense to keep their names from entering public records; sometimes it works, sometimes it doesn’t.

 Easy, since the beginning.
-Well, maybe not Tim Burners Lee beginning, but for arguments sake, let’s just say that once the public merged onto “the information super highway” (remember when that was the phrase), people started to censor.
-In the early years, copyright infringement and defamation worked as effective litigation-based strategy for online censorship.
-And back then, before the DMCA, website operators were not protected….so yes, it happened quite a bit – and still does today.
+Well, maybe not Tim Burners Lee beginning, but for arguments sake, let’s just say that once the public merged onto “the information super highway” (remember when that was the phrase), it was on.
+In the early years, copyright infringement and defamation were used as litigation tools to censor online content.
+And back then, before the DMCA and Section 230 of the CDA, website operators were not protected from third-party liability.

 What are some common censorship targets?